-With regard to the assistance provided in the compensation policy review process and other compensation matters of the Company, PCI-Perrault Consulting Inc., an independent compensation consultant, was paid fees totalling \$47,581 during the last fiscal year.
-PCI-Perrault Consulting Inc. was not retained to perform other work for the Company in fiscal 2009.
+With regard to the assistance provided in the compensation policy review process and other compensation matters of the Company, PCI-Perrault Consulting Inc., an independent compensation consulting firm, was paid fees totalling \$25,927 during the last fiscal year as compared to \$47,581 in fiscal 2009.
+No mandate is given to PCI-Perrault Consulting Inc. unless approved by the Corporate Governance Committee.
+In fiscal 2010, PCI-Perrault Consulting Inc. was not retained to perform other work for the Company.

 The Company's compensation policy and plans are designed to adequately reward the executive officers for their services and to encourage them to establish short- and long-term strategies aimed at increasing share value and creating economic wealth.
 The Company's compensation strategy therefore places the emphasis on compensation elements linked to performance, including share value through option grants.
-In fact, variable compensation represents respectively, 60% and 62% of the Chief Executive Officer and other Named Executive Officers' total compensation.
-The lower percentage of variable compensation applicable to the Chief Executive Officer is a result of the absence of option grants as his interest in the principal shareholder constitutes a sufficient long-tem incentive.
+In fact, variable compensation, which is composed of the annual incentive (at the targeted threshold) and the value of the option-based awards, represents 60% of the Chief Executive Officer's total compensation and approximately 46% of the other Named Executive Officers' total compensation.